Holding The Line Guide Service -

 *an onboard raw water washdown system

-*a large diameter wire chase from bow to stern, and from stern to console (x2)
+*large diameter wire chases from bow to stern, and from stern to console (x2)

 *oversized electrical panels

 *easy access to a set of five state-